 I figured there was no better place to capture memories, thanks to Flytographer, then at Four Seasons Hotel Hong Kong since it’s much more than just a luxury hotel to us.
 This Four Seasons was our home for four years and my daughter’s first home.
 I don’t have very many family pictures here that are outside of our hotel apartment.

-With the help of our local Flytographer, Keith, and a location that is comfortable for her, it turned out that she was more-or-less fine.
+With the help of our local Flytographer, Keith, and a comfortable location for her, it turned out that she was more-or-less fine.
 Her smiles took a lot less effort on my part.
 I give his cool demeanor credit for that.

 What Is Flytographer?

 My traveling friends have been raving about Flytographer for some time.
 It is a service through which you can book an on-location, professional vacation photographer for 30-90 minutes to document your holiday in one or two locations.
-Flytographers are located worldwide in over 130 major cities, including San Diego.
+Flytographers are located worldwide in over 130 major cities, including San Diego, where I recently enjoyed a shoot.

 In fact, if you like this candid style of photography, why not hire a Flytographer to capture special moments in your own city?
 Talk about an awesome Christmas card photo.